Shadow-Hubb/alx-low_level_programming/0x00-hello_world/README.md

-4-puts.c is a C program that prints 'Programming is like building a multilingual puzzle' followed by a new line 5-printf.c prints 'with proper grammer, but the outcome is a piece of art,' followed by a new line 6-size.c prints the size of various types on the computer it is compiled and run on
+4-puts.c is a C program that prints 'Programming is like building a multilingual puzzle' followed by a new line 5-printf.c prints 'with proper grammer, but the outcome is a piece of art,' followed by a new line 6-size.c prints the size of various types on the computer it is compiled and run on 100-intel generates the assembly code (Intel syntax) of a C code and save it in an output file